 - David: Now this is a good question!
 Executives should look for a company that has a few skins on the wall with companies similar in size and business type to theirs (especially references).
-They should look for firm trying to assist them with solving their IT business needs in a manner that helps them grow their business.
-Someone who will take time to learn the business, and then can grow with the business such as a company who is more than a 5-person shop.
-An IT company who is good at supporting companies their size, and likes to support companies that size.
+They should look for a firm trying to assist them with solving their IT business needs in a manner that helps them grow their business.
+Someone who will take time to learn the business, and then can grow with the business such as a company that is more than a 5-person shop.
+An IT company that is good at supporting companies their size, and likes to support companies that size.

 - Patrick: Look for an IT firm that understands your business, how you operate, where you make your money.
 IT professionals need to understand the need and ROI of uptime – it can cost a professional services firms like an engineering firm thousands of dollars an hour when the network isn’t running because dozens of employees stop earning the company $150/hour.

-And always ask for a reference that has been with the company a long time and a new client – call the references and ask the first one, “Why did you stayed with that IT firm all these years?”
+And always ask for a reference that has been with the company a long time and a new client – call the references and ask the first one, “Why did you stay with that IT firm all these years?”
 Ask the second reference, “Why did you switch to this IT firm and how is the onboarding process?”